hmnaik/audioProcessing/README.txt

 This data is finally used to triangular the sound source to get 3D location of the sound. output : correlation.csv

+-- Separate file for manually annotated data and processing it.
 Manual processing for the data gathered by manual processing.
 1. readTextFile.py
 The text file contains name of the .wav file that is manually annotated for bird calls, along with the timing.
 The script creates .csv file from the given file for computing cross correlation.